AbhisekPhy/AbhisekPhy.github.io/_pages/opening.md

 author_profile: true
 ---

+**Junior Research Fellow (JRF) position:** Currently, we have a opening for JRF through XXX.
+If you have your own funding (e.g., NBHM) or seek assistance with a position, please feel free to write to me.

 **PhD positions:** We are looking for motivated and bright students to join our Condensed Matter Theory group at IITGN (through the IITGN PhD selection process).
 Interested students are encouraged to write to me with your CV (with detailed academic record) and research interests.

 We are looking for motivated and bright Our group has postdoc openings to work in Condensed Matter Theory (in the below-mentioned areas).
 Interested candidates may apply against this advertisement: adPostDoc (Deadline – March 9, 2025).